 Syllabus of the lecture course Practical basics of scientific work (B130P16)

-The course gives information on the basics of scientific practice in modern experimental biology.
-It is designed for students that intend to study experimental biology specializations.
+The course provides information on the fundamentals of scientific practice in modern experimental biology.
+It is designed for students who intend to study specialisations in experimental biology.
 The basics of research practice, planning of experiments, methods of their evaluation, principles of laboratory work, guidelines for writing protocols and ethical rules will be described in detail.
-Participants will be informed about useful techniques of mining in scientific databases and handling with these data as well as about scientific contribution preparation (poster and presentation, scientific paper), including bachelor and master thesis.
+Participants will be informed about useful techniques for searching scientific databases and handling these data, as well as preparing scientific contributions (posters and presentations, scientific papers), including bachelor and master theses.

 Guaranteed by: 130